1 Bg 15-1972: The Yoga of the Supreme Person

 > reflection of the spiritual world is situated on desire,

-> just as the tree's reflection is situated on water.
+> just as a tree's reflection is situated on water.
 Desire

 > is the cause of things' being situated in this reflected